 This next picture of the shower area looks like it’s a split screen with 2 pictures side by side, but it’s not.
 It’s actually showing how now that it’s changing from a tub to a shower, there was more space that could be used for storage, the center white strip is the dividing wall built dividing the shower and cubby storage space.

-The tile I selected for the shower was all in-stock ceramic tile from Home Depot and Menards, and I am tickled with how pretty it looks installed.
+The tile I selected for the shower was all in-stock ceramic tile from Home Depot and Menards, and I am tickled with how nice it looks installed.

 We did a very traditional treatment of the tile layout, with a surprising treatment of a cut pebble stone floor in the shower.
 (I found mosaic choices in both full pebbles and pebbles sliced like these… I was concerned that the full round pebbles might be a little slippery and feel weird, in a tickle sort of way, under barefoot, so I opted for these sliced ones.)
-I think that contrast of the traditional and finished look of the white subways contrasted with the rustic contemporary of the pebble floor is part of the reason the shower is so good looking.
+I think the traditional glazed white subway tile on the walls contrasting the rustic pebble floor is an interesting visual design.

 The top section of the shower is a mosaic small subway tile that is mounted on 12″ x 12″ mesh.
 The bottom section is a large single piece subway.
 The large size of the bottom tile nicely contrasts the much smaller top subways.
 The little line in between the two tiles is a pencil quarter round.
 Then the edges around the face of the shower is a bull-nosed subway.
 The last part of the tiles are the bullnosed pieces on the inside and top of the curb of the shower floor. (the face of the curb is the white bullnose) I selected a porcelain tile that coordinated well with the natural stone of the shower floor.

-Here is a pic after the tile was laid when Dan was grouting.
+Below is a pic after the tile was laid when Dan was grouting.
 He smeared the grout on with a padded trowel.
-Since the tile was glazed ceramic on the walls, we used a non-sanded grout. (a sanded grout would scratch the tile) But on the floor, with the cut stone, we used a sanded grout.
+Since the tile was glazed ceramic on the walls, we used a non-sanded grout. (a sanded grout would scratch the tile) But on the floor, with the cut stone, we did use a sanded grout.
 Also, if you use natural stone, it’s important to remember that once the stone is laid, you must seal it before you grout.
-It is porous and the grout could stain it if it’s not sealed already.
+It is porous and the grout could stain it if it’s not sealed.